flowersteam/lamorel/README.md

 ### Instantiating the server in your RL script
 *Lamorel* leverages [hydra](https://hydra.cc/) for its configuration file.
 Because of this, you need to add the hydra decorator on top of your `main` function.
 Then, you must instantiate the `Caller` class from *Lamorel* which will create the object allowing you to interact with the LLM servers.
-Do not forget to initialize *Lamorel* once imported with `lamorel_init()` to initialize the communication with the server.
+Do not forget to initialize *Lamorel* once imported with `lamorel_init()` to initialize the communication with the servers.
 ```python
 import hydra
 from lamorel import Caller, lamorel_init